 Step 2 – Put on Protective Clothing and Make Safety Precautions

-Depending on the severity of the cleaning solution that you chose, you will need to take some safety measures in order to keep yourself free from harm.
+Depending on the severity of the cleaning solution that you chose, you will need to take some safety measures in order to keep yourself free from harm (see our protective gear page for more detail).
 Because you are working with mold, we recommend the following:

 - A respirator, or air mask, that is adequate for blocking mold spores from entering your lungs.
 The EPA recommends a N95 mask or equivalent.